 Buy From One Place When Gas Prices Are High – You might think that you’re saving money by driving to eight different grocery stores, but you could be burning cash if you don’t consider gas.
 When gas prices are high, consider doing all of your shopping from one grocery store or ones near you.
 If you can walk, it’s even better for your wallet and your health.

 Try Frozen Fruits & Vegetables in Off Season – Fresh fruits and vegetables can be expensive during the winter months.
 To save money, consider frozen produce.
 Frozen and vegetables and fruit are cheaper than fresh produce and last a lot longer too.
+Even flowers have an in and out of season.
 Consider getting frozen produce for some of your meals.
 It’s a great way to save while still eating healthy.

 Buy Produce When You Need It – If you find yourself constantly throwing away spoiled fruits and vegetables, you may need to reconsider your shopping schedule.
 Instead of buying all of your groceries at one time, consider buying some of the perishables several times throughout the week.
 Pick them up on your way home from work.
 If you do this, you’ll find yourself throwing away less food.

 Start a Garden – Want fresh fruits and vegetables without pesticides?
 Consider starting your own garden.
+Make sure to use CedarCide’s all natural pesticides on your garden!
 Depending on your region, you can plant and grow great tasting fruits and vegetables right in your own backyard.

 These tips will help you save money while eating healthy.
 Remember to plan your grocery list ahead of time and you’ll be on the right track to eating healthy and saving money.